pbmoses/ansible_example_k8s/inventory/group_vars/all/readme.md

-placeholder for if credentials are used
+placeholder for if group variables are used